 FOR IMMEDIATE RELEASE

-Contact: Michelle Sedaca, Communications Manager, Jobs for the Future
+Contact: Karyl Levinson, Vice President, Communications, Jobs for the Future

 About Jobs for the Future

-Jobs for the Future is a national nonprofit that builds educational and economic opportunity for underserved populations in the United States.
-JFF develops innovative career and educational programs and public policies that increase college readiness and career success, and build a more highly skilled workforce.
-With over 30 years of experience, JFF is the national leader in bridging education and work to increase economic mobility and strengthen our economy.
+Jobs for the Future (JFF) is a national nonprofit that builds educational and economic opportunity for underserved populations in the United States.
+JFF develops innovative programs and public policies that increase college readiness and career success and build a more highly skilled, competitive workforce.
+With over 30 years of experience, JFF is a recognized national leader in bridging education and work to increase economic mobility and strengthen our economy.